Cory Matthews

-Cornelius "Cory" Alan Matthews is one of the main characters appearing on the 1993 family sitcom Boy Meets World and its 2014 sequel Girl Meets World, both created by Michael Jacobs and April Kelly.
+Cornelius Alan Matthews is one of the main characters appearing on the 1993 family sitcom Boy Meets World and its 2014 sequel Girl Meets World, both created by Michael Jacobs and April Kelly.
 He is portrayed by Ben Savage.

 Biography

-During the first season, 11 yr old Cory Matthews starts 6th grade at Jefferson Elementary School in Philadelphia, Pennsylvania, with his friend Shawn Hunter and love interest Topanga Lawrence, and was taught by Mr. George Feeny.
+During the first season, 11-year-old Cory Matthews starts 6th grade at Jefferson Elementary School in Philadelphia, Pennsylvania, with his friend Shawn Hunter and love interest Topanga Lawrence and was taught by Mr. George Feeny.

 In the second season, he begins attending John Adams JR/SR High School, which he attends through this season to season five.
-During high school, the trio navigate adolescence and he explores his relationship with Topanga.
+During high school, the trio navigate adolescence, and he explores his relationship with Topanga.
 Ultimately, the pair become engaged at graduation.

 He attends his first two years of college at Penbrooke University.
 He marries Topanga in their sophomore year and later, he moves to New York when his wife accepts an internship at a law firm.

 After graduating from college, Matthews becomes a history teacher at John Quincy Adams High School located in New York where he is still married to Topanga, and together they have two kids - August "Auggie" and Riley.